kat-hjy/quiz-me/README.md

 ###### Pain Points

-Nursing students, especially mid-career transitioners, often feel overwhelmed while studying for exams under time pressure.
+Nursing students often feel overwhelmed while studying for exams under time pressure.
 Some of the common challenges include:

 1. Struggling with retaining what they have already learnt.
 2. Not knowing how to identify what is important to study for exams.